 \section{Quantum Volume test}

-Operational meaning of Quantum Volume benchmark is the largest possible square circuit effectively executed on tested device.
-The original construction of QV test utilized \rd{multiple random} quantum circuits, later addressed as QV circuit, consisting of $N$ qubits and $T$ layers, with standard setting of "square" circuit, $T = N$.
-In each layer the qubits are shuffled by a random permutation $\Pi$ and then they interact by random two-qubit gates $U \in SU(4)$ sampled with the Haar measure, see Fig. \ref{fig:QV_circuit}.
+\blu{The operational meaning of the Quantum Volume benchmark is the largest square circuit that can be executed effectively on the} tested device.
+The original construction of QV test utilized \rd{multiple random} quantum circuits, later \blu{referred to as} a QV circuit, consisting of $N$ qubits and $T$ layers, with the standard setting of a `square' circuit, $T = N$.
+In each layer the qubits are shuffled by a random permutation $\Pi$ and then they interact via random two-qubit gates $U \in SU(4)$ sampled with the Haar measure, see Fig. \ref{fig:QV_circuit}.

 The test starts with simulation of a noiseless circuit \rd{to determine its \textit{heavy output probability}.
 For a given ideal QV circuit $U$ on $N$ qubits, let $p_x = |\langle x|U|0^{\otimes N}\rangle|^2$ denote the ideal output probabilities in the computational basis and let $m_U$ be the median of the set $\{p_x\}_{x\in\{0,1\}^N}$.
-The corresponding \textit{heavy output subspace} $H(U)$ consists of all bit strings $x$ with output probabilities above the median $p_x \ge m_U$.
+The corresponding \textit{heavy output subspace} $H(U)$ consists of all bit strings $x$ with output probabilities above the median, $p_x \ge m_U$.
 If a noisy implementation of $U$ produces an empirical output distribution $\{\hat{p}_x\}$, the \textit{heavy output probability for that circuit} is defined as}

 \rd{In the ideal, noiseless case one has, on average, $h_U = (1 + \ln{2})/2\approx 0.846$, whereas for a completely depolarizing device $h_U = 1/2$ \cite{Math_monster_theoretic_fundations,reexamining_QV,Cross2019}.
 In practice, one estimates $h_U$ from a finite number of samples for each circuit and then averages over an ensemble of random QV circuits of the same size.
 A device is said to pass the test for size $N$ if the average observed heavy output probability over this ensemble exceeds the threshold $2/3$ with two standard deviations confidence \cite{Cross2019}.
 The quantum volume of the device is then reported as $V_Q = 2^N$ for the largest such $N$.
-The threshold $2/3$ originates from \cite{Math_monster_theoretic_fundations} and corresponds minimal success probability for algorithms in the BQP complexity class \cite{Bernstein1997}.}
+The threshold $2/3$ originates from Ref.\cite{Math_monster_theoretic_fundations} and corresponds to minimal success probability for algorithms in the BQP complexity class \cite{Bernstein1997}.}